 We do not currently have any employees and do not expect to have any employees.
-Services necessary for our business are provided by individuals who are employees of the Adviser or its affiliates or by subcontractors, pursuant to the terms of the investment advisory agreement entered into by and between the Company and the Adviser, and the administration agreement entered into by and between the Company and the Adviser, and the administration agreement entered into by and between the Company and the Adviser, and the administration agreement entered into by and between the Company and the Adviser, and the administration agreement entered into by and between the Company and the Administrator (the "Administration Agreement").
+Services necessary for our business are provided by individuals who are employees of the Adviser or its affiliates or by subcontractors, pursuant to the terms of the investment advisory agreement entered into by and between the Company and the Adviser, and the administration agreement entered into by and between the Company and the Administrator (the "Administration Agreement").
 Each of our executive officers is an employee of the Adviser or its affiliates.
 Our day-to-day investment operations are managed by the Adviser.
 Most of the services necessary for the origination and administration of our investment portfolio are provided by investment professionals employed by the Adviser or its affiliates or by subcontractors.

 None of our officers receives direct compensation from us.
 We have agreed to reimburse the Administrator for our allocable portion of the compensation paid to or compensatory distributions received by our Chief Financial Officer and Chief Compliance Officer.
 In addition, to the extent that the Administrator outsources any of its functions, we will pay the fees associated with such functions at cost.
-We have agreed to reimburse the Administrator, Carlyle Employee Co., with whom we entered into a personnel agreement, for our allocable portion of the compensation of any personnel, other than legal department personnel, that they provide for our use.
+We have also agreed to reimburse the Administrator for our allocable portion of the compensation of any personnel that they provide for our use.

-No compensation is expected to be paid to Directors who are Interested Directors.
+No compensation is paid to Directors who are Interested Directors.